Skip to contents

 geom_point(size = 3) +

 Miles better!
-And as simple as just adding one line of code: thekids_theme().
+And as simple as just adding these lines of code: thekids_theme() + scale_colour_thekids().

 > thekids_table